 A Spanish explorer and soldier, Juan Ponce de Leon was the first European to set foot in Florida.
 He also established the oldest European settlement in Puerto Rico and discovered the Gulf Stream.
 He is most famous for his search for the legendary Fountain of Youth and other riches.

 In early April 1513, his ships landed on Florida’s east coast near present-day St. Augustine.
-He claimed the area for Spain and named it La Florida or “place of flowers.”
+He claimed the area for Spain and named it La Florida, or “place of flowers.”
 He continued his exploration of the coast.
-After returning to Puerto Rico, he was caught up in fighting with the Native Americans to put down their rebellions against Spanish rule.
-He returned to Spain and was named a Captain General by the King of Spain on September 27, 1514.
+After returning to Puerto Rico, he fought with the Native Americans to put down their rebellions against Spanish rule.
+He returned to Spain and was named a Captain-General by the King of Spain on September 27, 1514.
 His last expedition was searching for the island of Bimini in 1521.
-His force of 200 men landed on the west coast of Florida, but, were met by Native American warriors, who wounded many of the men with arrows, including Ponce de Leon.
-He later died in Havana, Cuba from this wound in July 1521.
+His force of 200 men landed on the west coast of Florida but was met by Native American warriors, who wounded many men with arrows, including Ponce de Leon.
+He later died in Havana, Cuba, from this wound in July 1521.
 He is buried in San Juan, Puerto Rico.